mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 in my bed.
 I was going through the sky dive over and over in my head, even though I had absolutely no idea wasn't going to do.
 I, you know, I watched a video on YouTube.
-So I have this vague idea of, you know, I'm going to get into an airplane.
+So I have this vague idea of,I'm going to get into an airplane.
 We're going to fly up and then they're not going to jump out of a freaking moving airplane.
-But when I actually got there to the airport, Then I realized that, you know, some other people are also doing this and there are not dying, therefore I am going to be okay.
+But when I actually got to the airport, Then I realized that, you know, some other people are also doing this and there are not dying, therefore I would be okay.
 So I think this is a huge, important life lesson for me is about this curious moment.
 When you are trying to make a huge impact, a huge change is a guide before you make them.
-Because as soon as you get to work, as soon as you actually get started, it becomes.
-So much easier.
+Because as soon as you get to work, as soon as you actually get started, it becomes,so much easier.
 It doesn't mean that it is going to be easy, but it is going to be easier.
 And with each kind of like additional challenge that you overcome, like those things have a good chance of getting easier.
 But going back to my access videos,